challe/dynamic-objects/README.md

 # dynamic-objects
-The purpose of this projectis for you to be able to simply describe your applicaton in a YAML-file, and that's it.
+The purpose of this project is for you to be able to simply describe your applicaton in a YAML-file, and that's it.
-You then start the application, and everything is automatically set up for you.
-CLR Objects, tables (and their relations) and a GrapQL schema is automatically created for you.
+You then start the application, and everything is automatically set up for you:
+* CLR objects are created
+* Entity framework entities are created
+* Tables (and their relations) are created
+* A GrapQL schema is created

 ## Example input
 ```yaml